Table of Contents

 - For Christians, an infinity with a cross symbolizes God’s eternal love for them and eternal life offered from such love.
 It can also reflect a Christian’s devotion and obedience to God.
 A triple infinity symbol can also represent your family or the trinity within Christianity.

-The infinity symbol remains one of the most popular symbols, not just in mathematics, but in everyday life.
-Although originally created as a mathematical representation for an infinite number, over the past 400 years the infinity symbol has been adopted outside of mathematics and has gained a number of interpretations both spiritual and romantic.
+The infinity symbol remains one of the most popular symbols, not just in mathematics but in everyday life.
+Although originally created as a mathematical representation of an infinite number, its meaning has evolved.
+Over the past 400 years, it has been used outside of mathematics and has given it a number of interpretations, both spiritual and romantic.